 An elevator accident lawyer will know how to hold property owners responsible for their negligence and may be able to help you obtain financial compensation for your injuries.
 Financial compensation can cover medical expenses, lost wages, and pain and suffering.

-In Pennsylvania, the statute of limitations for filing an elevator accident lawsuit is two years.
+In Philadelphia, the statute of limitations for filing an elevator accident lawsuit is two years.
 This means that you have two years from the date of your injury to file a claim against the property owner.
 If you wait too long to file, it is likely that your case will be dismissed.
 In addition, if another party was responsible for the malfunctioning equipment, they may be liable as well.
 For example, maybe a maintenance company failed to perform required work, or a subcontractor installed faulty equipment.
 In this case, the negligent party may also be named as a defendant in your lawsuit.

 Pursuing compensation through an elevator accident lawsuit may be the only way to recover enough money to cover your pain and suffering, lost income, medical expenses and other damages.
 In addition, lawsuits often result in property owners being more aware of safety standards.

 If you have been injured in an elevator accident, it is important to seek legal assistance right away.
 Residents of PA who have experienced an injury in an elevator accident can benefit from legal assistance available by contacting our law firm today.
-Our firm can provide you with an elevator accident lawyer familiar with Pennsylvania law and regulations who can review your case and represent your best interests.
+Our firm can provide you with an elevator accident lawyer familiar with Philadelphia law and regulations who can review your case and represent your best interests.